 Is it wrong to ask questions here too ?
 Am i doing something wrong ?
 I'm getting sick of getting interrogated all the time.

-If you don't want to help me verify my knowledge about these trees then go away please you're not helping.
+If you don't want to help me verify my knowledge about these trees then go away please

 i want to hear what the experts think

 Well, an expert will likely talk in terms of complexity, tree depth and so on.
 Since you say you didn't understand the Wikipedia page why do you expect that you will understand what an expert has to say?

 All the information you want is there on the web but you have to read the right lines and skip the math.
 For example (from the above mentioned Wikipedia page on AVL trees):

 AVL trees are often compared with red-black trees because they support the same set of operations and because red-black trees also take O(log